Note: If you missed either of the prior posts in this series, you can find them here: Part 1 and Part 2.

 There is some good news, however.
 Authorities enacted new restrictions to limit the impact in 2019, by enforcing timed entry (limiting the number of entrances each hour), setting up one-way circuits to control foot traffic and slightly reducing the permitted daily visitors from 2018.
 This is a step in the right direction, but surely more will still need to be done to protect the site.

 On the other hand, the number of people allowed on the Inca Trail is strictly limited and also very strictly enforced; only 500 people per day, including porters and guides, are allowed to begin the trek, and no one is permitted to do the trek without a guide.
-The trail is also closed every year for the entire month of February, partly because it’s the least desirable time of year to do the trek (the highest probability of rain), but mainly it is done to allow for maintenance of the trail.
+The trail is also closed every year for the entire month of February, partly because it’s the least desirable time of year to do the trek (the highest probability of rain), but mainly this is done to allow for maintenance of the trail.
 Additionally, walking sticks are required to have rubber tips in order to avoid damage to the stones from repeated contact.
 Tour operators are also held to a very high standard when it comes to waste; they may not leave ANYTHING that isn’t biodegradable behind at the camps or anywhere along the trail, and I have to say the operators take this requirement seriously.
 Alpaca Expeditions uses lightweight metal plates, silverware and cups during meals, and there’s no disposable plastic anywhere in sight.

 So in my personal opinion, if you are going to visit Machu Picchu at all, getting there via the Inca Trail is actually the more responsible way to do so.
 It avoids the inbound train and uphill bus trip with the resulting CO2 emissions, and if you choose a reputable tour operator you can feel confident that significant efforts are being made to keep the impact to the trail at a minimum.